 The protagonist of Candide.
 He is a simple man with good judgment and a pure heart, who spends the novel in search of his beloved Cunégonde.
-During his journey, he goes back and… (read full character analysis)
+During his journey, he goes back and… read analysis of Candide

 A beautiful young woman, daughter of the Baron of Thunder-ten-tronckh.
-She is pursued by Candide throughout the novel, during which time she passes into the possession of a long sequence of men: the Bulgarian Captain… (read full character analysis)
+She is pursued by Candide throughout the novel, during which time she passes into the possession of a long sequence of men: the Bulgarian Captain… read analysis of Cunégonde

 Candide's teacher, a philosopher who follows the teachings of the philosopher Leibniz.
-Pangloss argues that this world is “the best of all possible worlds,” and none of his many misfortunes—including enslavement, hanging, and losing… (read full character analysis)
+Pangloss argues that this world is “the best of all possible worlds,” and none of his many misfortunes—including enslavement, hanging, and losing… read analysis of Pangloss

 Cunégonde's brother, and the heir to the Barony of Thunder-ten-tronckh.
 Almost killed by the Bulgarians, he revives and becomes the Jesuit Reverend-Commander in Paraguay.
-Though Candide rescues him and his sister several times, he fanatically… (read full character analysis)
+Though Candide rescues him and his sister several times, he fanatically… read analysis of The Young Baron

 An impoverished scholar whom Candide meets in Surinam and takes on as a traveling companion.
 The polar opposite of Pangloss, Martin is a pessimist, who believes that everything in this world is for the worst.